sensu/sensu-alpha-documentation/06-checks-and-assets.md

 the ID, which is the combination of the subscription name and the check name in the form `subscription:checkname`.

+Silence entries can also operate on specific clients by using the entity id _instead_ of the subscription name, in the following form:`entity:entity-id:subscription`.

 ```sh
 $ sensuctl silenced update webserver:check-status
 ?
 Expiry in Seconds: 1500